kalashagnihotri/week2_file_management/README.md

   Express routes serve navigation, file management, and HTML forms.

 - **Files Directory:**
-  All files are stored as plain text in the `files/` directory.
+  All files are stored as plain text in the `/files` directory.

+- **Storage Behavior:**
+  - Files created/edited from the CLI are stored in `/files` and can be accessed through the web UI.
+  - Files created/edited from the web UI are stored on the server (also in `/files`) and are visible to both the web UI and CLI.

 ---